AdobeDocs/experience-manager-65.it-IT/help/sites-authoring/csv-export.md

 ---
-title: 'Esportazione in formato CSV  '
+title: Esportazione in formato CSV
-seo-title: 'Esportazione in formato CSV  '
+seo-title: Export to CSV
 description: Esporta informazioni sulle pagine in un file CSV sul sistema locale
-seo-description: Esporta informazioni sulle pagine in un file CSV sul sistema locale
+seo-description: Export information about your pages to a CSV file on your local system
 uuid: 6eee607b-3510-4f6a-ba82-b27480a4fbe1
 contentOwner: Chris Bohnert
 products: SG_EXPERIENCEMANAGER/6.5/SITES